remondis-it/remap/README.md

 ### Mapping fields of the same type

 Sometimes fields have the same type but different names.
+In this case ReMap will not create implicit mappings.
 In this case use a `reassign` operation.

 __This also works for collections!__

+The following example shows how to map properties with the same type but differing field names.

 ```java
 public class A {